krad/boyermoore/README.md

 # BoyerMoore

-This package contains a very general implementation of the Boyer Moore algorithm.
+This package contains a very general implementation of the [Boyer-Moore algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string_search_algorithm).

 It does so by extending the Collection protocol.